-Trina Solar Reports Increase Of 27% Year-On-Year Revenues In 2023 Annual Report
+Trina Solar Reports Increase of 27% Year-On-Year Revenues In 2023 Annual Report

-(MENAFN- Dubai PR Network) Trina Solar Co., Ltd (“Trina Solar” or 'the company”), a global leader in smart PV and energy storage solutions, has released its 2023 annual report, confirming revenues of $16.09 billion and representing a 27% increase on 2022.
+(MENAFN- Fekra Communications) Trina Solar Co., Ltd (“Trina Solar” or ‘the company”), a global leader in smart PV and energy storage solutions, has released its 2023 annual report, confirming revenues of $16.09 billion and representing a 27% increase on 2022.
 Module shipments for the year totalled 65.21GW, which is 51% higher than in 2022.

 Meanwhile, the TrinaTracker business unit had delivered more than 20GW of solar mounting systems, and the Trina Storage business unit had installed 5GWh of DC container and energy storage systems by the end of 2023.
 These figures are testament to Trina Solar’s continued growth as an integrated provider of smart solar and storage solutions.